nhejazi/nhejazi/README.md

 I'm an academic [(bio)statistician and statistical scientist](https://nimahejazi.org/about).
-My work sits at the interface of statistical causal inference, causal (or de-biased) machine learning, semi-parametric estimation, statistical machine learning, and computational statistics.
+My work sits at the interface of statistical causal inference, de-biased (or causal) machine learning and semi-parametric estimation, statistical machine learning, and computational statistics.

-- I organize the [NSH Lab](https://github.com/nshlab) (pronounced like "niche"), a statistical science research group that develops theory, methods, algorithms, and open-source software tools to improve causal-analytic and statistical learning.
+- I organize and lead the [NSH Lab](https://github.com/nshlab) (pronounced like "niche"), a statistical science research group that develops theory, methods, algorithms, and open-source software tools to improve causal-analytic and statistical learning.
 Research in the group is motivated directly by and tied to data-driven questions from the applied biomedical and health sciences.